Amit-R-Thakur/mapview/README.md

-# This code is not written by me; I just resolve someone's bugs :)
+# This code is not written by me; I've just resolved someone's bugs :)

 # React + TypeScript + Vite